apluslms/aplus-course-template/start_here/module_chapter_structure.rst

 show how this main **index.rst**, in the code line number 2, is linked to each to each **index.rst** in each module and subsequently to each chapter.

+Yes!
+Great, there is a model structure, these always help A LOT.

 .. code-block:: shell
   :caption: Course chapter structure
   :name: course-structure